MarkFirman/Oxford-Dictionaries-API-Wrapper/README.md

 # To Do
 - Boolean function to determine if word is valid
+- Convert inflections.
+Some words are inflections, e.g., running, which don’t have an entry in the dictionary of their own.
+In this case, we should use the Lemmas endpoint to retrieve the root form, which converts the word to something useable, e.g., running becomes run.

 # How to
 - Check the `test.php` file to see how to implement the Oxford Dictionary V2 API => `dictionary.class.php` or follow the instructions below: